WALL OF TEXT

 In some cases, the success of a barber’s channel can be tacitly perceived when they upgrade from smartphones to dedicated video cameras — DSLRs, mirrorless cameras or camcorders.
 In this way, video equipment becomes an investment with an anticipated return, alongside scissors and electric razors.

-At the time of writing, "ASMR" is the 13th most popular search term on YouTube, and a whole range of audio equipment is targeted at the genre.
-Yet, nothing of the sort exists for barber massages.
+At the time of writing, "ASMR" is the 13th most popular search term on YouTube.
+A whole range of audio equipment is targeted at the genre, yet nothing of the sort exists for barber massages.

 YouTubers have to compete for attention in an oversaturated media landscape, employing techniques from the capitalisation of titles to clickbaiting with the evermore absurd.
 Rising above these pedestrian tactics are the barbers who take it one step further, using props and performance to engage their viewers' imagination.